Published 19 Nov 2018

 Do lenders make it hard to get a Shared Ownership mortgage?

 It’s no harder to get a mortgage for a Shared Ownership property than any other property.
 The Mortgage Market Review laid down guidelines covering anybody getting any sort of mortgage, to try to make sure that they can comfortably make their repayments.
 The choice of lenders may be slightly reduced for Shared Ownership but the product range is just as competitively priced.
-When looking at lenders for Shared Onwership, its best to talk to a mortgage advisor with Shared Onwership expierience.
+When looking at lenders for Shared Onwership, its best to talk to a mortgage advisor with Shared Onwership experience.

 Aren’t you told how much you can afford and what share to buy?

-Yes, that’s true, but it’s well-intentioned.
+Yes, that’s true, but it’s useful guidance for you.
 When you buy a Shared Ownership property you will be financially assessed to make sure you can afford to buy the property and will be advised on the most appropriate share for your circumstances.
 As a rule of thumb, the combined cost of the mortgage payment, rent and service charge shouldn’t exceed 45% of your take home pay, as it’s important you don’t over-stretch yourself financially and try to borrow more than you can pay back.
 Plus, the larger the share you buy, the less rent you pay, and the more you’ll get of the property value when it comes time to sell.

 Do you have to live or work in the same borough as the property you want to buy?

 New-build Shared Ownership properties are often made available, in the first instance, to people who live or work in the area.
 But after quite a short period of time, this may be opened to those who live further afield.
 With high demand for affordable housing, however, it’s fair to say that it’s easier to buy in the area where you live or work than relocate to a new area.
 There is also a supply of Shared Ownership properties up for resale and you may find the live/work in the borough criteria slightly more relaxed for these.

 Is it complicated?